ipld/ipld/design/history/FAQ.md

 If we want the "open" and "closed" states to have any meaning, it's critical that things move to the closed state.
-Attempting to do design processes entirely in Github issues doesn't necessarily obstruct this -- but observationally, in practice, *it does*: design discussions in issues almost invariably receive protest when closed, even if the issue has been open (sometimes for *years*!) without comment.
+Attempting to do design processes entirely in GitHub issues doesn't necessarily obstruct this -- but observationally, in practice, *it does*: design discussions in issues almost invariably receive protest when closed, even if the issue has been open (sometimes for *years*!) without comment.